TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 index\_externals
 ----------------

-..  confval:: index_externals
+.. container:: table-row

-    :name: config-index-externals
+   Property
+         index\_externals

+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

+   Description
          If set, external media linked to on the pages is indexed as well.

-    Automatically enabled when :t3-ext:`indexed_search` is enabled.
+         Automatically enabled when EXT:indexed_search is enabled.